 What’s the difference between a RIO and an equity release scheme?

-Equity release plans are devised for those who typically have equity in their property but in many cases, a limited amount of cash at their disposal.
+Equity release plans are devised for those who typically have equity in their property but, in many cases, a limited amount of cash at their disposal.
 You borrow a portion of the value of your property but don’t have to make regular monthly payments.
-If you take out an equity release plan, you can withdraw a single lump sum or a regular income from the equity (value) in your property.
+If you take out an equity release plan, you can withdraw a single lump sum or a regular income from your property’s equity (value).
 You don’t have to draw all of the amounts you borrow in one go and can draw one amount initially and then regular amounts after that.
 Interest rolls up on equity release plans, but you only pay interest on the amounts you draw.
-With equity release, there will be less equity in your property to pass on to loved ones when you die compared to a RIO mortgage.
+With equity release, your property will have less equity to pass on to loved ones when you die compared to a RIO mortgage.

-What is the criteria for having a RIO?
+What are the criteria for having a RIO?

-Retirement interest-only mortgages are aimed at older borrowers such as those over 55, and later life borrowers in general.
+Retirement interest-only mortgages are aimed at older borrowers, such as those over 55 and later-life borrowers.
 You only have to prove that you can afford the monthly interest payments.

 If you are nearing or at retirement age and still have a mortgage to repay, a RIO product could be ideal as it will take away the worry of having to make large mortgage payments.

-Before taking out a RIO or equity release, it’s important to seek advice from a later life borrowing specialist.
-We can help with RIO or equity release so feel free to contact us for more details.
+Before taking out a RIO or equity release, seeking advice from a later-life borrowing specialist is important.
+We can help with RIO or equity release, so feel free to contact us for more details.